Penkace/ML-Primary-Algorithms/The Principle of Logistic Regression.md

 3. The Derivation And Optimization of Loss Function of Logistic Regression
 4. Regularization And Model Evaluation
 5. The Advantages And Disadvantages of Logistic Regression
-6. The Solution to Sample Imbalance Problem
+6. The Solution of Class-imbalance

 ### 1. The Connection And Distinction Between Logistic Regression and Linear Regression
 [References](http://blog.sina.com.cn/s/blog_537ed51201019gu1.html)<br>